 tEXAS LICENSED MIDWIVES

 Erin Reynoso is a Texas Licensed Midwife, NARM Certified Professional Midwife and founder of Heritage Maternity Services.
+She is a NARM approved clinical preceptor and instructor with the Texas approved school Association of Texas Midwives, Midwives Training Program.
+She has been proctoring midwife interns since 2012.

 "I began to study midwifery in the spring of 1999 by enrolling in the Association of Texas Midwives training program.
 By the end of 2002, I completed the academic & clinical training for a Texas Midwife License, proctored by five different Texas licensed midwives.
 I sat for and passed the North American Registry of Midwives exam in 2003 and gained Licensure in Texas.
 I began my practice in the fall of 2005 after caring for a friend with Parkinson's disease until her passing.
 My passion is to give high quality care, educating patients on best practices for maintaining normal, low risk, physiologic pregnancy, birth and lactation.
 So many pregnancy complications can be avoided or corrected with proper nutrition and exercise.
 Witnessing miracles is what I call birth.
 It can be unbelievably beautiful.
-I have been blessed to have all 6 of my children at home and have implemented all of the foundational principles I have studied over the years, each pregnancy healthier than the last.
+I have been blessed to have all 7 of my children at home and have implemented all of the foundational principles I have studied over the years, each pregnancy healthier than the last.
 I have had one momma let me help for 9 pregnancies in a row and have learned how to minimize historic risks with improved nutrition.
 It is amazing what our bodies can do better if given proper tools."

 Elissa is a graduate of Texas A&M University where she studied Sports Conditioning and minored in psychology and coaching.
-We are excited to have her as a Heritage Maternity Midwife!
+She is a Texas Licensed Midwife and Certified Professional Midwife.
 She has been a part of Heritage Maternity Services since 2018.

 mIDWIFE INTERNS